Read Mia’s Washington Post article about special needs parenthood and leadership!

-Amialya (Mia) Durairaj, MSc, helps new moms of special needs children incorporate their newfound identities as parent advocates with their desire for fulfilling careers.
-As the co-creator and moderator of Mindful Return’s Balancing Career with Special Needs Baby, Mia strongly believes that the intricacies of parenting a preterm, disabled, or medically fragile child is excellent leadership training.
+Amialya (Mia) Durairaj, MSc, helps new parents of special needs children incorporate their newfound identities as parent advocates with their desire for fulfilling careers.
+As one of the creators of Mindful Return’s Balancing Career with Special Needs Child, Mia strongly believes that the intricacies of parenting a preterm, disabled, or medically fragile child is excellent leadership training.

-Based in beautiful San Diego, CA, Mia is the proud mom of 2-year old identical twin girls who were born three months early.
-One of her daughter’s congenital heart defect and respiratory issues resulted in a 14-month stay in the children’s hospital.
+Based in beautiful San Diego, CA, Mia is the proud mom of identical twin girls who were born three months early.
+Her daughter Ada’s congenital heart defect resulted in a 14-month stay in the children’s hospital.
 Sadly, Ada passed away in September of 2019 at the age of two and a half.

 E-course for Dads

 Take the Mindful Return Working Dad Course to ease your transition to working fatherhood.

 Join Mindful Return on Facebook for more tips and help.